publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 ### Marketing and outreach

-To get more people ver the first threshold, and to establish the Standard for Pubic Code as a well known concept, there were suggestions to make more marketing of it.
-Unfortunately we didn't have time to discuss how to do it at any length, sout it might be topic for a separate community call in the future.
+To get more people over the first threshold, and to establish the Standard for Public Code as a well known concept, there were suggestions to market it more proactively.
+Unfortunately we didn't have time to discuss how to do this in detail, though it might be topic for a separate community call in the future.

 ### Does using the standard create a lot of overhead?